SMS Von der Tann: General characteristics

 The ship was a good sea boat with gentle motion, though she had a slight weather helm.
+Steering was controlled by a pair of rudders placed side by side.
 She was difficult to control while steaming in reverse.
 With the rudder hard over, she lost up to sixty percent speed and heeled up to eight degrees.
 Frahm anti-roll tanks were fitted during construction, but these proved to be ineffective and they only reduced rolling by 33%.
 Bilge keels were later added to improve stability, and the space previously used for the anti-roll tanks was instead used as extra fuel storage.
-The ship was able to carry an additional 180 t (200 short tons) of coal in the anti-roll tanks.
+The ship was able to carry an additional 180 t (200 short tons) of coal in the voids used by the anti-roll tanks.

 The ship's crew compartments were arranged such that the officers were accommodated in the forecastle.
-This arrangement was found to be unsatisfactory, and not repeated in later classes. was designed to be fitted with a lattice mast, but the ship was completed with standard pole masts instead.
+This arrangement was found to be unsatisfactory, and not repeated in later classes.
+Interior decks were covered with linoleum, while exposed decks received 60 mm of teak planking.
+Von der Tann was designed to be fitted with a lattice mast, but the ship was completed with standard pole masts instead.
 In 1914, spotting posts were attached to the masts in order to observe the fall of artillery fire.
-In 1915, seaplane trials were conducted on Von der Tann, and a crane was attached on the aft deck to lift the seaplane aboard the ship. had originally been equipped with anti-torpedo nets, but these were removed towards the end of 1916.
+The ship was equipped with eight searchlights for use in night fighting; four were placed on the forward and aft conning towers apiece.
+In 1915, seaplane trials were conducted on Von der Tann, and a crane was attached on the aft deck to lift the seaplane aboard the ship.
+Early in her career, Von der Tann was equipped with anti-torpedo nets, but these were removed towards the end of 1916.